IcefirePhoenix/Tricord_3DS_Plugin/README.md

-A multipurpose cheat plugin for The Legend of Zelda: Tri Force Heroes.
+A multipurpose cheat utility plugin for The Legend of Zelda: Tri Force Heroes.
 Based on the CTRPluginFramework written by Nanquitas and managed by ThePixellizer group.
 The original framework library can be found [here](https://gitlab.com/thepixellizeross/ctrpluginframework/-/tree/develop/Library?ref_type=heads) for reference.

 Compatible with all major regional releases of TFH on version 2.1.0:
 - North America